SaraTahawy/Order-Food-System/README.md

 - ✅ Cannot place more than one order at the same time.
 - ✅ Shows total price including delivery.
 - ✅ Displays motivational phrases after ordering like:
-  “Pray for the Prophet 💖”, “Remember God 🌿”, etc.
+  “Pray for the Prophet Mohamed ❤”, “Remember Allah 🌿”, etc.
 - ✅ Must enter name and select items before placing an order.

 ---